mrkraimer/PY_NTNDA_Viewer/README.md

     mrk> python PY_NTNDA_Viewer.py 13SIM1:Pva1:Image

 You will see errors if You have not installed all the python packages required.
+If it shows no errors click connect and start.

 Then run whatever opi tool you use to control the simDetector.
-Then select all plugins and enable the PVA1 plugin.
+Then select plugins All and enable the PVA1 plugin.
 Then click start.

 You should see images being displayed.